gerardbm/sigma-theme/README.md

 - `suffix`: true or false to add a suffix to the post/page: `" | MySite"` with the title site.
 - `og_type`: introduce Open Graph metadata about of the type of your content: article, video, music, book, profile or website.
 - `author_type`: «Person» or «Organization» to define the author type (used in ld+json).
 - `course`: true or false to convert categories to courses and posts to lessons.
 It will use the correct ld+json.
+Add the tag «lesson» in articles considered lessons.
 - `course_path`: when `course: true`, specify a path for the course (parent URL).

 ### Setting up default settings for all posts and pages, automatically